Our vision for the health care of the future

 PCP4 stakeholders and partners

-In June 2018, an introductory meeting was arranged with interested parties.
-Representatives from various organisations agreed to work together with the ambition to develop PCP4.
+In 2018 the representatives from various organisations who agreed to work together with the ambition to develop PCP4 were:

 Regions, county councils and municipalities